Supported Standards

 OAuth Code Flow & PKCE

-The Enterprise Portal uses a code flow in conjunction with Proof Key for Code Exchange (PKCE) for secure authentication of (admin)users logging into the portal.
+The Portal uses a code flow in conjunction with Proof Key for Code Exchange (PKCE) for secure authentication of users (Administrators) logging into the Portal.

 Client Credentials Flow

-Organisations building services on top of the SVX API can use the Enterprise Portal to create an application to enable machine to machine communication.
+Organisations building services on top of the SVX API can use the Portal to create an application to enable machine-to-machine communication.
 The application allows access to a Client ID and Secret to perform the client credentials flow.
 The access token enables organisations to access the resources linked to that organisation.

 Last updated